 Remember that networking will be important throughout your professional career, so don’t be afraid to tap into your network to find out about internship opportunities.
 Relatives, friends, former part-time bosses and more can be a great resource when looking for internships.

 Finding and landing an internship on your own can be a time consuming and frustrating experience.
 There are other ways to find out about great internships and paid summer jobs in your field without spending your entire semester pulling your hair out.

 Working with a professional recruiter that specializes in helping young people start their careers can be a great way to get connected with opportunities you may not be able to find on your own.
 A great recruiter will also help you polish your resume, improve your interviewing skills and work with you on professional follow up.
 Even better, they will talk to the hiring manager about you ahead of time, pre-selling your strengths as a candidate and giving you an edge over your competition.

-Contemporary Staffing Solutions specializes in helping young people get their careers off the ground.
+Contemporary Staffing Solutions specializes in helping graduates & students get their careers off the ground.
 We can connect you to interesting summer opportunities where you can learn and earn at the same time.
 Contact us to learn more about our commitment to your career success.